sswastioyono18/cv/README.md

 50% of the time also involved as an IC for high impact projects.

 **_Notable activities & responsibilities:_**
-- Modernize 1 monolith service created in 2019 in PHP to Go and also move the infrastructure from EC2 to GKE
+- Modernized a monolith service created in 2019 from PHP to Go and migrated the infrastructure from EC2 to GKE.
-- Automatic Donation Initiative which bring more than **10%** GDV
+- Launched an Automatic Donation Initiative, resulting in more than a 10% increase in Gross Donation Volume (GDV).
-- Implemented Open Telemetry as part of the company-wide observability initiative
+- Implemented Open Telemetry as part of a company-wide observability initiative.
-- Automate development pipeline workflow with JIRA and Github from task creation until project release
+- Automated the development pipeline workflow with JIRA and GitHub, covering everything from task creation to project release.

 **Senior Backend Engineer** @ [Kitabisa](https://kitabisa.com/) _(Sep 2020 - Oct 2021)_ <br>